-• Ramp Construction for Direct I-5 Access
+Ramp Construction for Direct I-5 Access

-City staff is working with King County and Washington State's Congressional Delegation to seek legislative approval to build the ramps.
-Funds have been set-aside for the transfer station upgrade, including ramp design and construction (\$900,000), however, the final specific amounts will be dependent on a variety of factors, such as year of construction, etc.
+City staff and a recently hired lobbyist for the City are working with King County and Washington State's Congressional Delegation to seek legislative approval to build the ramps.
+Funds have been set-aside for the transfer station upgrade, including ramp design and construction, however, the specific amounts will be dependent on a variety of factors, such as year of construction, etc.